 What is the time frame for each fellowship?
 Am I expected to be on campus the entire time?

-The Aman and Babar Ali Fellowships are for the duration of one semester and the South Asia Visiting Fellowship is for the duration of one academic year.
+The Babar Ali Fellowship is for the duration of one semester and the South Asia Visiting Fellowship is for the duration of one academic year.

 Will I have access to Harvard’s libraries if I receive a fellowship?